|N9EWO's HF Receiver's "Previously Owned"|

-: Number giver in " ( # ) " after the model, indicate
+: Number given in " ( # ) " after the model, indicate

 how many samples actually owned.

-Please note: I no longer own most of these (like 99% of this list), and questions to these receivers I may not be able answer.
+Please note: I no longer own any these and questions to these receivers I may not be able answer.
 Here for the general information only and nothing more.
-NO....none of this below is "For Sale" as a few have come to think for some reason.
+NO....none of the below is "For Sale" as a few have come to think for some reason.

 This list includes portables as well as table top sets.
 Yes, my fingers have passed over many sets over the years.
-As you can tell by scanning down the list, I'm not a "Valve" (Tube) lover , and have not owned any..sorry.
+As you can tell by scanning down the list, I'm not a "Valve" (Tube) lover , and have not owned any.
+Dave N9EWO

 * DRAKE SSR-1 (with GILFER

 My first "Real" SW Receiver in 1977.
 Analog display, a bit before the hit of "Digital Readout" sets (at least at a good price).
 I added a e-tek "Gilfer" GAR-7 frequency counter to it (which blew out LED displays and display driver IC's like popcorn).
 This gave me a LED display for Khz's.
 The SSR-1 was not actually not made by Drake, in Japan with Drake's name on the front.
 Did not have a SO-239 antenna connector, just 2 "posts" for connections.
 A well made set but was loaded with birdies.